 Urinary & vaginal issues

 Evaluation & Interventions:

-I have continued my education with advanced certifications to specialize in caring for women through their reproductive years to help them achieve their goals, whether that includes improved fertility and healthy pregnancy & post-partum support or general health & wellbeing with a focus on healthy aging & prevention of chronic disease.
+I have continued my education with advanced certifications in caring for women through their reproductive years to help them achieve their goals, from fertility, healthy pregnancy and post-partum support to general health and wellbeing with a focus on healthy aging and prevention of chronic disease.

 By addressing issues related to the mind & body and integrating the best therapies from the Eastern & Western medical perspectives, my proactive approach seeks to prepare women for future pregnancy or re-establish the foundations of health after years of pregnancy and lactation.
 Women seeking pregnancy may find that their bodies have changed with age and previous pregnancies and require assistance getting and maintaining pregnancy that was not necessary at a younger age.
 For women who have finished childbearing, it is possible that she now finds herself in perimenopause, symptoms of which can start in excess of 15 years before the final menstrual period.

 Therapies are selected based on the severity of symptoms, individual risk-factors, and patient preference and may include recommendations for the following: